OpenPPL/ppl.nn/docs/en/how-to-integrate.md

 Refer to `${CMAKE_INSTALL_PREFIX}/lib/cmake/ppl/pplnn-config.cmake` for other cmake variables like versions and supported devices.
 In this form you can only use public APIs defined in `${CMAKE_INSTALL_PREFIX}/include/ppl`.

-A simple example [integration](../../samples/cpp/integration) shows how to use `pplnn-config.cmake`.
+A simple example [integration](../../samples/cpp/integration) shows how to use `pplnn-config.cmake` to integrate x86 engine into an application.

+[integration-cuda](../../samples/cpp/integration-cuda) is a CUDA example.

 ## 2. Using `ppl.nn` as a Source Dependency